Lucas-Pardo/RT_Assignment_2/README.md

 ---
 ```

-That would work fine for manual calls and even if node A is closed and opened again, which was our initial concern.
+That would work fine for manual calls, although we would need to send as part of the request whether the last goal was cancelled or not.
+The important part is that it would work even if node A is closed and opened again, which was our initial concern.
 However, if the service server (node B) is closed and opened again, the goals will be reset.
 Without modifying the action server, the only way to save the goals since the beggining of the simulation regardless of whether node A or B have been closed, is through the *parameter server*.

 ### Node C (robot_status.cpp)